hashsequence/Linux-Job-Worker/README.md

 ### API Design

-* The client will have an Command Api that takes in three types of request, Start, Stop, and Query
+* The client will have an APIs' that handle the three types of request, Start, Stop, and Query

-* The client can then execute the commands over the server via Execute APIs'
+* The client can then execute the commands over the server via the APIs'

 #### Start